-There are separate listings for the Roman Catholic church schools near Kamsack at Keeseekoose First Nation, (in Treaty 4 territory), but these refer to the same institution.
+There are separate listings for the Roman Catholic church schools near Kamsack at Keeseekoose First Nation, (Treaty 4), but these refer to the same institution.
 Fort Pelly school was established by Rev. Jules Decorby in 1895 on the Fort Pelly Trail, about two miles (3.22 kms) west of the St. Philips Mission.
 The government began paying per capita grants to the school in 1905.
 Fort Pelly closed in 1913 due to the ill health of its second principal, Father Ruelle, low enrolment, and poor conditions.
 The second Indian Residential School, St. Philips, (1928 – 1969), was built in 1927.
 At it’s peak, the school had 132 resident students in the 1964/65 school year.

 William Whitehawk interview, 18 Feb.
 1992, Kamsack, recalled priests who were sexually active, in two cases with schoolboys, and in one with Indian women on the reserve near St. Philip’s school.
 At the Community Hearing in Key First Nation, Saskatchewan, in 2012, Survivor Wilfred Whitehawk told us he was glad that he disclosed his abuse.
 “I don’t regret it because it taught me something.
 It taught me to talk about truth, about me, to be honest about who I am….
 I am very proud of who I am today.
 It took me a long time, but I’m there.
 And what I have, my values and belief systems are mine and no one is going to impose theirs on me.
 And no one today is going to take advantage of me, man or woman, the government or the RCMP, because I have a voice today.
 I can speak for me and no one can take that away.34 (Honouring the Truth Reconciling for the Future, p.
 13)